The Importance of Reading

-We believe that reading is at the centre of learning.
+We believe that reading is at the centre of our learning.
 We base our reading on well-known authors and children are given the time to immerse themselves in stories.
 D.E.A.R. sessions where children 'Drop Everything And Read' are one way in which our children develop their pleasure in reading and sharing a wide range of texts.

 We ensure that early language development is key to opening up a whole new world of vocabulary, provide age-appropriate phonics provision and promote a love of reading by immersing children in books and bringing reading to life.